cmda-bt/pt-course-21-22/getting-started.md

 ## Introduction

 **Wow, you did it!
-Virtual high five! 🖐** Now you can introduce yourself to your teacher and class.
-Open an issue on our [GitHub issue tracker][issues].
-You can pick what are called `issue templates`.
-Pick the `Introduction` template and fill in the details, then submit.
+Virtual high five! 🖐** During this course we'll use GitHub issues and templates.
+Each assignment has a different template in which you can hand in your assignments for that week.
+This is also the place where teachers and student-assistants will give you feedback.
+You can use [GitHub notifications][notifications] (bell on the top right of the GitHub website) to keep track of those changes.

 > 🚨 Make sure you never publicly share you name and student number in combination!
 If you fill in your class you can **use your tech group** `tech-x` not your 'regular' `20x` group.

-Each assignment has a different template in which you can hand in your assignments for that week.
-This is also the place where teachers and student-assistants will give you feedback.
-You can use [GitHub notifications][notifications] (bell on the top right of the GitHub website) to keep track of changes.
+/Happy Coding!

 [banner-guide]: https://cmda-bt.github.io/pt-course-20-21/assets/banner-guide.svg
 [examples]: examples